-Angel investors will have a say in how your business is run, and it may not align with your style of management.
+|Angel investors will have a say in how your business is run, and it may not align with your style of management.

 Be sure to speak with a banker before choosing this or any other funding strategy.

 Would you like to connect with a banker to discuss this or another funding option?
 Consider reaching out to one of the following financial institutions:

 How can I find angel investors?

 Most angel investors fall into one of these categories:

 Often, entrepreneurs locate angel investors through professional connections.
 You may find angel investors through other business owners, your attorney, your accountant, your banker, or online platforms like AngelList, FundersClub, or the Angel Capital Association.

 How can I attract an angel investor’s attention?

-Email introductions are perfectly acceptable, provided you share a mutual connection.
+Email introductions are perfectly acceptable, as long as you share a mutual connection.
 Be sure to lead with who referred you to the investor.
 Then, share a brief, to-the-point summary of what your business is, the traction it’s been getting, and the plans you have to take it to the next level.
 Attach an executive summary or pitch deck that dives in the details and the ways you plan to use the cash you raise to accomplish your goals.

 If you have no connections to the investor, try building some.
 Network with people they may affiliate with by attending association meetings, seminars, or social functions that will provide you with opportunities to connect with a broad group of people.